kaihuchen/articles/Brainstorming/index.md

 *DRAFT*

-This is a work log of how I employ an ensemble of diverse GenAI chatbots to assist in developing R&D ideas for startup concepts, aiming to discover practical uses for the Ensemble GenAI architecture.
+This is a work log of how I employ an ensemble of diverse GenAI chatbots to assist in developing a startup concept.
+The startup idea is to find practical uses for the Ensemble GenAI architecture.

 It's all quite recursive, of course, just like the myth of the Ouroboros, the snake that consumes its own tail.

-But trust me, this is going to be how many of us work in the future.
-And here is the Step#0 of this recursion loop.
+But trust me, this is going to be how many of us work in the future, and here is the Step#0 of this recursion loop.

 - **More**